 The aim of the service is to provide treatments for minor conditions without the need to see your GP or A&E. You are required to be registered with a local GP in the same area as the pharmacy.

-The pharmacist will ask a have a short consultation with you to establish the best course of treatment for you and to give you advice.
+The pharmacist will have a short consultation with you to establish the best course of treatment for you and to give you advice.
 In more serious cases, the pharmacist might refer you to the GP or other appropriate service for help.

 Local GP surgeries or NHS 111 might also refer you to the pharmacy for this service.
-This service aims to increase utilisation of community pharmacist skills by providing self-care through the pharmacy.
+This service aims to increase the utilisation of community pharmacist skills by providing self-care through the pharmacy.
 It also increases patient choice, convenience, and access to treatment for minor ailments that do not require consultation with a doctor.

 If you or someone you look after requires this service, please inquire at the pharmacy for the minor ailment scheme.